mattwaite/sportsdatabook/_book/09-multipleregression.md

 # Multiple regression

 Last chapter, we looked at correlations and linear regression to predict how one element of a game would predict the score.
 But we know that a single variable, in all but the rarest instances, are not going to be that predictive.
 We need more than one.
 Enter multiple regression.
-Multiple regression lets us add -- wait for it -- mulitiple predictors to our equation to help us get a better
+Multiple regression lets us add -- wait for it -- multiple predictors to our equation to help us get a better

 That presents it's own problems.
 So let's get our libraries and our data, this time of [every college basketball game since the 2014-15 season](https://unl.box.com/s/u9407jj007fxtnu1vbkybdawaqg6j3fw) loaded up.